novasearch/SLVideo/README.md

 ## What is SLVideo

 SLVideo is a video moment retrieval software for Portuguese Sign Language videos focusing on signs where facial expressions have a big role.
-A collection of five hours of annotated Portuguese Sign Language videos is used as the dataset, where it generates a series of embeddings from the extracted video frames to allow the user to use a text query to search for a specific video segment.
-In this repository, there are only three videos taken into account.
+A collection of five hours of annotated Portuguese Sign Language videos is used as the dataset, where it generates a series of embeddings from the extracted video frames and the videos' annotations to allow the user to use a text query to search for a specific video segment.

+Besides the video moment retrieval task, SLVideo also includes a thesaurus, where the users can see similar signs to the ones that were retrieved.

+To improve the dataset and train a future model to be used in this system, the users can also rate the retrieved video segments and add annotations or edit the existing ones.

-This system also includes a web application developed in Flask that allows the users to try SLVideo.
+This system includes a web application developed in Flask that allows the users to try SLVideo.

 ## How to use SLVideo
 ### In the deployed web application